aircraft are FAA approved (STC) with the Power Flow Exhaust?

 it is highly recommended that you evaluate and test your

-a particular gain or service ceiling.
+aircraft's performance prior to counting on a particular gain or service ceiling.

 Will my EGT probe fit in your exhaust? back to top